craftcms/docs/docs/2.x/routing.md

 1. **Is it a resource request?**

    Resource request URIs begin with `cpresources/` (or whatever your <config2:resourceTrigger> config setting is set to).
-They are used to serve CP resources, user photos, etc..
+They are used to serve control panel resources, user photos, etc..

 2. **Is it an action request?**